-- 10.1.
-Marking schedules must be transparent so that learners understand how a mark or grade was arrived at. - 10.2.
-Learners have the right to discuss or query a mark or grade with their Tutor.
+- 9.1.
+Marking schedules must be transparent so that students understand how the tutor arrived at the mark or grade. - 9.2.
+Students have the right to discuss or query a mark or grade with their Tutor. - 9.3.
+For assessments presented in Te reo Māori, students have the right to query the accuracy of the translation. - 9.4.
+If students are not satisfied with the Tutor's response, they can apply for a Review of an Academic Decision by: - i. applying for reconsideration of a mark or grade for an item of assessment; or, - applying for reconsideration of the final mark or grade for the module.

-- 10.3.
-For assessments presented in Te Rēo Māori, learners have the right to query the accuracy of the translation. - 10.4.
-If learners are not satisfied with the Tutor's response, they can ask for an Academic Decision Review by: - i.
-Applying for reconsideration of a mark or grade for an item of assessment; or, - ii.
-Applying for reconsideration of the final mark or grade.The Academic Decision Review falls under Academic Decision Review provisions of the policy on Learner Concerns, Complaints and Appeals (AC-08/02).
+The review process falls under the Review of an Academic Decision provisions of the policy on Student Concerns, Complaints and Appeals (AC-08/02).

-- 10.5.
-Learners may appeal the decision of an Academic Decision Review by making an application to the Dean as per the provisions of the policy on Learner Concerns, Complaints and Appeals (AC-08/02). - 10.6.
-Learners who disagree with the decision of the Dean may appeal to the Chief Executive (CE) as per the provisions of the policy on Student Concerns, Complaints and Appeals (AC-08/02).
+- 9.5.
+Students may appeal the outcome of a Review of an Academic Decision by making an application to the Dean as per the provisions of the policy on Student Concerns, Complaints and Appeals (AC-08/02). - 9.6.
+Students who disagree with the decision of the Dean may appeal to the Chief Executive (CE) as per the provisions of the policy on Student Concerns, Complaints and Appeals (AC-08/02).